 School land and buildings are owned by the Diocese.
 As such, no money is received from the government to build or repair our schools.
 Each year, schools receive 50% of the per-student operating grant allocated to public schools.
 This does not cover any capital expenditures like computers, desks, etc.

 Yes.
 Government grants and tuition fees still only cover part of the overall funding for our schools; the remainder of the funding comes from a variety of sources.
 In addition, parishes affiliated with schools provide a parish subsidy.
 Parents sending their children to Catholic schools are required to pay tuitions and these tuitions are tax deductible as a charitable donation.
 Staff members accept lower wages than their public school counterparts; this reduces the overall operational expenses for the schools.
 There are many generous individuals and businesses in the diocese that donate to and support the schools each and every year.
-School councils and parent groups constantly fundraise to help balance the budgets and assist with purchasing the much needed school resources.
+School councils and parent groups constantly fundraise to help balance the budgets and assist with purchasing much needed school resources.
 Lastly, the Pilgrimage of Faith also supports the schools.
-It is through the generous support of many people that the Catholic schools of the diocese remain strong and functioning.
+It is through the generous support of many people that the Catholic schools of the Diocese remain strong and functioning.